Skip to content

 }

-The dispatch method accepts a DispatchMessage object.
+The dispatch method accepts a DispatchMessage object (Omit<QueueMessage, 'id'>).
 You provide type, payload, and optionally metadata.
-The id and timestamp fields are generated automatically:
+The id is generated automatically:

 FieldTypeDescription